tbrowder/GNU-FreeFont-OTF/README.md

 Note the *Code* and *Code2* columns.
 Each row contains equivalent code you may use to select the desired GNU FreeFont face.

-You maay also use the font name in the first colum or the reference number to select the font.
+You may also use the font name in the first column or the reference number to select the font.

 Font samples
 ------------